- Director, Value Creation, Private Investments

 Management incentives are a key element in long-term value creation and play a vital role in strategy setting, decision making, and risk management.
 While design and structure vary widely, we believe effective compensation plans attract and retain high-caliber executives, foster a culture of performance and accountability, and align management’s interests with those of long-term shareholders.
 Due to each firm’s unique circumstances, we evaluate plans on a case-by-case basis.
 At a high level, we look for: alignment of pay and performance evaluated as pay versus annualized total shareholder return over a three- to five-year period; transparency of metrics, targets, time frames and use of discretion; and a balanced mix of awards, preferably closely tied to long-term performance with a significant percentage of compensation at risk.

 Strong corporate governance is critical to every business but can specifically help private companies better prepare to transition to public markets.
 Throughout the governance journey, transparency is crucial to building trust with shareholders.
 “Good” governance is not universally defined, but we believe early incorporation of broadly applicable best practices better positions companies for long-term success.
-We are a partner to our portfolio companies in these efforts, providing differentiated private-market-specific resources informed by our public-market perspective as they consider the next steps in their governance evolution.
+We aim to be a partner to our portfolio companies in these efforts, providing differentiated private-market-specific resources informed by our public-market investment perspective as they consider the next steps in their governance evolution.

 Stay up to date with the latest market insights and our point of view.